Student activities enhance the challenging academic curriculum through additional social and cultural interaction. These activities include:

 After the last course period, students may participate in swimming, tennis, basketball, volleyball, soccer, chess, creative arts and clubs, or relax and hang out with friends.
 Activities vary by campus.

-These events may include movie nights, counselor group activities, student theater performances, dances, and local area exploration.
-Evening activities also include SIG traditions such as the SIG Talent Show, Brain Bowl (academic trivia challenge), and Game Show Night.
+These events may include movie nights, counselor group activities, Scavenger Hunts, Rock'n Bingo, pool parties, and local area exploration.
+Evening activities also include SIG traditions such as Brain Bowl (academic trivia challenge), Game Night, and the Final Hoorah.

 Channeling shows such as Jeopardy! and Who Wants to Be a Millionaire?, students get a chance to work in a team environment to show off all those interesting facts that they have accumulated in the last decade or so.
 Brain Bowl is the ultimate SIG challenge, combining speed, intellect and knowledge.
 Set in a game show environment, contestants answer challenging questions in art, history and government, geography, literature, and science and technology.